Syntax Guide

 job2:

-script: echo "job2"Multiple Jobs can be flexibly organized in serial or parallel.
-Example of serial followed by parallel:
+script: echo "job2"Multiple Jobs can be flexibly organized in serial and parallel.
+Example of serial first then parallel:

 main: